-Student Services Fee (new students) \$25 The student services fee is applied to offset costs related to Student ID's, and folders used for records.
-Tuition (per credit) \$170 Tuition, Fees, and Books associated with instruction of a course.
-Graduation Fee (applied during semester of graduation) \$200 The graduation fee is applied to offset costs related to graduation.
+Student Services Fee (new students) The student services fee is applied to offset costs related to Student ID's, and folders used for records. \$25 Tuition (per credit) Tuition, Fees, and Books associated with instruction of a course \$170 Graduation Fee (applied during semester of graduation) The graduation fee is applied to offset costs related to graduation. \$200

-One-time, Non-refundable fee.
-One-time, Non-Refundable Fee per degree.
+^{}One-time, Non-refundable fee.